walshie4/TorBrowserLauncher/README.md

 commands yourself.
 However if you are a user who would otherwise not verify the signature's or don't mind out-sourcing this process to an open source script then this is for you.

-If you have any issues please report them or send me an email so I can fix them.
+If you have any issues please report them here or send me an email so I can fix them.
 Hope this script helps!

 ###Releases
-As of right now only a Mac OS X release is available, other releases should be available soon.
+As of right now only Linux, and Mac OS X releases are available.
-Also if you have access to a Windows machine and would like to help in testing please let me know.
+If you have access to a Windows machine and would like to help in testing please let me know.